 The Taiwanese and South Korean governments have been supportive of technology companies such as ours.
 In particular, we, like many Taiwanese technology companies, have benefited from tax incentives provided by the Taiwanese government.
-For example, under the Statute for Upgrading Industries of Taiwan, we were granted tax credits by the Taiwan Ministry of Finance for qualifying research and development costs and in qualifying employee training expenses.
+For example, under the Statute for Upgrading Industries of Taiwan, we are granted tax credits by the Taiwan Ministry of Finance for qualifying research and development costs and in qualifying employee training expenses.
 In addition, Taiwan law offers preferential tax treatments to industries that are encouraged by the government.
-In 2010, "Statute for Industries Innovation" was passed to replace the "Statute for Upgrading Industries" in tax incentives.
+The Statute for Upgrading Industries of Taiwan expired at the end of 2009 and previously granted tax credits and preferential tax treatments have been cancelled.
 However, we are still eligible to use certain previously granted unutilized, unexpired tax credits and exemptions.
-See "Operating and Financial Review and Prospects - Principal Factors Affecting Our Results of Operations - Provision for income taxes" and note 13 to our consolidated financial statements for a more detailed description of our ability to enjoy these preferential tax treatments.
+See "Operating and Financial Review and Prospects - Principal Factors Affecting Our Results of Operations - Provision for income taxes" and note 14 to our consolidated financial statements for a more detailed description of our ability to enjoy these preferential tax treatments.
 If any of our tax credits or our ability to take advantage of these preferential tax treatments are curtailed or eliminated, our net income may decrease materially.